tsvetelinpetrov/IT3920_master_thesis_ntnu/README.md

 ## Description

 This project is a VR based digital twin of a greenhouse.
 The project is developed using Unity and C# in order to simulate the greenhouse environment.
-The project is developed as a part of the course "Master Preparatory project" at the Norwegian University of Science and Technology (NTNU).
+The project is developed as a part of the courses "Master Preparatory project" and "Master Thesis" in the Master's program in Informatics with a specialization in Software Engineering at the Norwegian University of Science and Technology (NTNU).

 ## Pre-requisites